 Looking for a resort board to shred pow and rip around the entire hill that you can split from time to time?
 Go with the Jones Snowboards Mind Expander Splitboard.
 If you plan to split more than 10 days a year check out some of the other splitboards in the Jones line.

 If you surf, you will appreciate this board.
-Same goes for anyone that has ever dreamed about surfing.
+The same goes for anyone that has ever dreamed about surfing.
 Best of all, you may even find yourself getting barreled in deep snow this winter when you strap into the Jones Mind Expander.